 Technical expert subgroups have met to discuss the areas of control rod drive mechanisms, civil engineering, and squib valve design areas.
 A key concept of this co-operation is to make each regulator stronger in its reviews while at the same time recognising the sovereign rights and responsibilities of national in licensing reactors in their countries (see the AP1000WG programme plan for more details of the group's work).
 The working group also discusses issues related to the Fukushima accident lessons learned.

-Key stakeholders with whom the AP1000WG interacts routinely include Westinghouse and utilities pursuing licensing of the AP1000.
+Key stakeholders with whom the AP1000WG interacts routinely include Westinghouse and utilities pursuing licensing and construction of the AP1000.

 The AP1000WG reports its status to the MDEP Steering Technical Committee (STC) at the latter's thrice annually meetings.